j-d-b/css-guide/README.md

 ## Adding namespaces
 In addition to BEM class naming, we'll be adding namespace prefixes to further clarify the role of a specific class.

-Using namespaces benefits readability in HTML and facilitates organization into files.
+Using namespaces enhances readability in HTML and facilitates organization into files.

 We'll use seven distinct namespaces, and they're all pretty straightforward:
 * `js-` for javascript hooks